vegaprotocol/specs/non-protocol-specs/0002-NP-TOKT-token_v2.md

 ## 1. Token supply

 1. Supply is fixed initially at `64,999,723`
-1. Supply canot be increased before a date (TBC) known as the `supply fix cut-off date`
+1. Supply cannot be increased before a date (TBC) known as the `supply fix cut-off date`
 1. After the `supply fix cut-off date`, supply **can** be increased by community governance on the Vega chain (i.e. via multisig control)
 1. Supply cannot be changed by the contract owner/administrator
 1. If supply is ever increased, the issuance of this supply should be done by the Vega chain too (i.e. via multisig control).
 It is not obvious that we need to enforce this, as long as multisig control can be an allowed issuer.